vanhungtran/vanhungtran/README.md

 [![LinkedIn](linkedin1.JPG)](https://www.linkedin.com/in/lucas-t-b9836283/)

+---
 🚀 Ph.D. in Computational Pathology, Toxicology, Genetics, and Nutrition, I have 9 years of experience working with biomarker discovery.

 I utilized cutting-edge statistical, machine learning, and deep learning techniques to identify biomarkers for diagnosing, predicting, and treating disease.
-I also closely collaborated with teams of scientists, physicians, and engineers from various disciplines to develop immediately applicable concepts and solutions.
+I also closely collaborated with various disciplines' teams of scientists, physicians, and engineers to develop immediately applicable concepts and solutions.

+---
 **Languages and Tools:**